-2008 election: McCain share of the two-party vote in each income catetory within each state among all voters (black) and non-Hispanic whites (green)
+2008 election: McCain share of the two-party vote in each income category within each state among all voters (black) and non-Hispanic whites (green)

-Figure 3.
-[Colour online].
-Some of the data and fitted model used to make the maps shown in Figure 2.
-Dots are weighted averages from pooled June-November Pew surveys; error bars show $\pm 1$ standard error bounds.
+Figure 3: Some of the data and fitted model used to make the maps shown in Figure 2.
+Dots are weighted averages from pooled June-November Pew surveys; error bars show ± 1 standard error bounds.
 Curves are estimated using multilevel models and have a standard error of about 3% at each point.
-States are ordered in decreasing order of McCain vote (Alaska, Hawaii and the District of Columbia excluded).
-We fitted a series of models to these data; only this last model fitted the data well enough that we were satisfied.
-In working with larger data sets and studying more complex questions, we encounter increasing opportunities to check model fit and thus falsify in a way that is helpful for our research goals.
-This figure is reproduced from Ghitza and Gelman (2012) with the permission of the authors.
+States are ordered in decreasing order of McCain vote (Alaska, Hawaii, and D.C. excluded).
+We fit a series of models to these data; only this last model fit the data well enough that we were satisfied.
+In working with larger datasets and studying more complex questions, we encounter increasing opportunities to check model fit and thus falsify in a way that is helpful for our research goals.